 The guidelines presented in this report are founded on the beliefs that it is possible and desirable to manage our watersheds and their natural surroundings in a sustainable manner and that sustainable management is the shared responsibility of all stakeholders, including proponents, professionals and all levels of government.
-This report provides risk-based management guidelines for fish habitat on shorelines of Shuswap, Mara and Little Shuswap lakes under which proponents and qualified environmental professionals can proceed with common, low-risk works without review by Fisheries and Oceans Canada (DFO), but where specific, detailed design and assessment information is required by DFO for review of less common, higher-risk works.
+This report provides risk-based management guidelines for fish habitat on the shoreline of Mabel Lake under which proponents and qualified professionals can proceed with common, low-risk works without review by Fisheries and Oceans Canada (DFO), but where specific, detailed design and assessment information is required by DFO for review of less common, higher-risk works.

-The guidelines presented in this report are based on technical results of shoreline inventories recently completed on the Shuswap Lake system (Schleppe, 2009b).
-These inventories provided important background information concerning fish habitats that occur on Shuswap, Mara and Little Shuswap lakes and fish habitat impacts caused by common development activities.
-The guidelines are intended to protect and restore important fish habitat values, consistent with conservation and restoration goals of the DFO Policy for Management of Fish Habitat (DFO, 2001).
-These guidelines do not address development risks to non-fish species (e.g., reptiles, etc.), or riparian or upland ecosystems that do not also provide fish habitat (e.g., provincially "red-listed" cottonwood riparian ecosystems on large river floodplains) because these lie outside DFO's legislative authority.
-Also, because completed inventories only describe features located within 50 meters of the high water mark, additional inventory and mapping projects such as Sensitive Ecosystem Inventory would be required to address concerns related to wildlife species and ecosystems along the shoreline.
+The guidelines presented in this report are based on technical results of shoreline inventories recently completed on Mabel Lake as part of the larger Shuswap Watershed Mapping project.
+These inventories provided important background information concerning fish habitats that occur on Mabel Lake and fish habitat impacts caused by common development activities.
+The guidelines are intended to protect and restore important fish habitat values, consistent with conservation and restoration goals of the DFO Policy for Management of Fish Habitat (DFO, 1986) and concerns of residents expressed in the Kingfisher Local Area Plan (MMM Group and Site 360, 2010).
+These guidelines do not address development risks to non-fish species (e.g., reptiles), or riparian or upland ecosystems that do not also provide fish habitat (e.g., provincially "red-listed" cottonwood riparian ecosystems on large river floodplains) because the assessment only includes features that are within 50 meters of the high water mark.
+Additional inventory and mapping projects such as Sensitive Ecosystem Inventory would be required to address concerns related to wildlife species and ecosystems along the shoreline.

 A solid understanding of aquatic and riparian fish habitat values, common development activities and the effects of these activities on fish habitat is required to identify and differentiate low and high risk works.
-Foreshore Inventory and Mapping (FIM) is a standardized, spatially explicit shoreline inventory methodology that was employed to map the shorelines of Shuswap, Mara and Little Shuswap lakes.
+Foreshore Inventory and Mapping (FIM) is a standardized, spatially explicit shoreline inventory methodology that was employed to map the shorelines of Mabel Lake.
 This methodology has been used to map the shorelines of other BC lakes and provides a common basis for integrating environmental information into land use guidance documents.

 Guidelines presented in this document are based upon the FIM methodology and data collected during FIM surveys.
-These guidelines are the final step in an inventory and management framework that has been previously applied to other lakes in the Okanagan and Kootenay regions of BC:
+These guidelines are the final step in an inventory and management framework that has been previously applied to other lakes in the Shuswap, Okanagan and Kootenay regions of BC:

-- 1. Shoreline Inventories following the FIM methodology were completed using a variety of techniques and data was derived from numerous sources (Schleppe, 2009b).
-These baseline inventories provided an understanding of the current condition of foreshore areas of Shuswap, Mara and Little Shuswap Lakes. - 2.
-An Aquatic Habitat Index (AHI) was generated using FIM data to determine the relative fish habitat value of mapped shoreline areas (Schleppe, 2009b).
-This index employed similar methods to previous AHI projects on Okanagan Lake, Moyie and Monroe lakes and Windermere Lake.
+- 1. Shoreline Inventories following the FIM methodology were completed using a variety of techniques and data was derived from numerous sources (Schleppe, 2009c).
+These baseline inventories provided an understanding of the current condition of foreshore areas of Mabel Lake. - 2.
+An Aquatic Habitat Index (AHI) was generated using FIM data to determine the relative fish habitat value of mapped shoreline areas (Schleppe, 2009c).
+This index employed similar methods to previous AHI projects on Shuswap, Mara, Moyie, and Monroe Lakes (Schleppe, 2010a; Schleppe, 2010b).